-The course provides frameworks and tools to consider social issues such as: social impact management plans; sustainable livelihoods; ecosystems services; human rights; gender and vulnerability; free, prior and informed consent; agreement-making with Indigenous peoples; cumulative impacts; social investment partnerships; local content; grievance mechanisms; and other emerging trends.
+This course equips participants with frameworks and tools to address a spectrum of social issues such as: social impact management plans, sustainable livelihoods, ecosystems services, human rights, gender and vulnerability, Free, Prior and Informed Consent (FPIC), agreement-making with Indigenous Peoples, cumulative impacts, social investment partnerships, local content, grievance mechanisms, and other emerging trends.

-- Increase awareness of new developments in SIA thinking and practice.
+- Increase awareness of the latest developments in SIA thinking and practice.

-- Create awareness of the benefits to proponents of seeing SIA as an ongoing process of adaptive management and engagement with stakeholders, rather than as a point-in-time assessment.
+- Create awareness of the benefits of seeing SIA as an ongoing process of adaptive management and engagement with stakeholders, rather than as a point-in-time assessment.

-- Strengthen the understandings of the social nature of impacts on communities.
+- Strengthen an understanding of the social nature of impacts on communities.

 - Increase the ability to critically evaluate SIAs.

-- Increase awareness of approaches to ensure SIA commitments are implemented.
+- Increase an awareness of approaches that ensure the effective implementation of SIA commitments.

-- Provide tools to realise the potential of proponents to contribute to sustainability outcomes.
+- Provide tools to realise the potential of project participants to contribute to sustainability outcomes.

-- Increase comprehension of the ethical, human rights and legal issues in SIA practice.
+- Increase understanding of the ethical, human rights, and legal issues in SIA practice.

 This course is delivered through video, powerpoint, readings, tools, four online tutorials, and a case study exercise which becomes the basis of the final assignment.